ojcf/spa-lightspeed/README.md

 SPA developed with react.

-To test, run the command `npm run start` in your terminal.
+To test, install all dependencies from project with the command `run npm install` and start with `npm run start` in your terminal.

 1. Access the url indicated in the command output
 2. Click on the search button to make the request to the api and populate the local state of the application.